Roman Fever: Bibliography

 Almost universally praised by critics, "Roman Fever" earned a place in An Edith Wharton Treasury (1950) and The Best Short Stories of Edith Wharton (1958).
 It is the title story of Roman Fever and Other Stories, a collection of Wharton's writing originally published in 1964 and still in print.
+A sign of the enduring interest in the story, Penguin UK published a new edition of Wharton's stories titled Roman Fever in July of 2026.
 One of Wharton's most anthologized stories, "Roman Fever" is the subject of numerous critical studies as outlined in the partial bibliography provided below.

 Barrett, Dorothea.
-“Lions, Christians, and Gladiators: Colosseum Imagery in Henry James's Daisy Miller and Edith Wharton's ‘Roman Fever.’”
+"Lions, Christians, and Gladiators: Colosseum Imagery in Henry James's Daisy Miller and Edith Wharton's 'Roman Fever.'"
 Remember Henry James Conference, March 2014, Florence, Italy.
 Conference Presentation.

-Bauer, Dale M. “‘Roman Fever’: A Rune of History.”
-Edith Wharton’s Brave New Politics.
+Bauer, Dale M. "'Roman Fever': A Rune of History."
+Edith Wharton's Brave New Politics.
 Madison: U of Wisconsin P, 1994.
-145-164.
+145–164.

-Berkove, Lawrence I. “‘Roman Fever’: A Mortal Malady.”
-The CEA Critic 56.2 (Winter 1994): 56-60.
+Berkove, Lawrence I. "'Roman Fever': A Mortal Malady."
+The CEA Critic 56.2 (Winter 1994): 56–60.

 Bode, Rita, and Sirpa Salenius.
-"Students Abroad--In the Classroom: A Transatlantic Assignment on Edith Wharton's 'Roman Fever.'"
+"Students Abroad – In the Classroom: A Transatlantic Assignment on Edith Wharton's 'Roman Fever.'"
 Teaching Edith Wharton's Major Novels and Short Fiction.
 Ed.
 Ferdâ Asya.
 Bloomsburg: Palgrave, 2021.
-279 - 290.
+279–290.

 Bowlby, Rachel.
-"Edith Wharton's 'Roman Fever,'" University College London, London, England, 12 April 2005.
+"Edith Wharton's 'Roman Fever.'"
+University College London, London, England, 12 April 2005.
 Lecture.